First results of the glitching pulsars monitoring program at the Argentine Institute of Radioastronomy: Acknowledgements

 \section{Acknowledgements}

-We specially thank Yogesh Maan for numerous beneficial discussions about the best use of RFIClean, and Nils Andersson for discussion on the glitch theoretical modeling in regular pulsars / neutron stars.
+We specially thank Yogesh Maan for numerous beneficial discussions about the best use of \texttt{RFIClean}, and Nils Andersson for discussion on the glitch theoretical modelling in regular pulsars / neutron stars.
 The authors also thank Cameron Knight for developing the early studies involving machine learning techniques, and Adolfo Simaz Bunzel in the observations reduction pipeline.
-COL gratefully acknowledge the National Science Foundation (NSF) for financial support from Grants No.\ PHY-1912632 and PHY-2018420 and RIT-COS 2021-DRIG grant.
-JAC and FG acknowledge support by PIP 0102 and PIP 0113 (CONICET).
+COL gratefully acknowledge the National Science Foundation (NSF) for financial support from Grants No.\ PHY-1912632, PHY-2207920 and RIT-COS 2021-DRIG grant.
 JAC and FG are CONICET researchers.
 JAC is a Mar\'ia Zambrano researcher fellow funded by the European Union -NextGenerationEU- (UJAR02MZ).
-This work received financial support from PICT-2017-2865 (ANPCyT).
-JAC was also supported by grant PID2019-105510GB-C32/AEI/10.13039/501100011033 from the Agencia Estatal de Investigaci\'on of the Spanish Ministerio de Ciencia, Innovaci\'on y Universidades, and by Consejer\'{\i}a de Econom\'{\i}a, Innovaci\'on, Ciencia y Empleo of Junta de Andaluc\'{\i}a as research group FQM-322, as well as FEDER funds.
+This work received financial support from PICT-2017-2865 (ANPCyT) and PIP 0113 (CONICET).
+JAC and FG were also supported by grant PID2019-105510GB-C32/AEI/10.13039/501100011033 from the Agencia Estatal de Investigaci\'on of the Spanish Ministerio de Ciencia, Innovaci\'on y Universidades, and by Consejer\'{\i}a de Econom\'{\i}a, Innovaci\'on, Ciencia y Empleo of Junta de Andaluc\'{\i}a as research group FQM-322, as well as FEDER funds.